mahfuz-alam-shohan/freeducation/README.md

 - Maintain clear separation between public and admin experiences.
 - Follow security best practices for authentication, headers, and secrets.
 - Provide a minimal, fast LMS scaffold for further feature development.
+- Offer a settings area with maintenance actions like a reset option.

 ## Structure